 Passages for the Examination

-- For each examination the conveners and members of each field must select a passage relevant to the field of the students taking the exam, taken exclusively from peer-reviewed scholarly books or journals.
-The passage should be approximately 1000 words in length and the target language should normally be the original language of composition.
+- For each examination, the student's advisor must select a passage relevant to the field of the student taking the exam, taken exclusively from peer-reviewed scholarly books or journals.
+The passage should be approximately 1000 words in length and the language should normally be the original language of composition.
 The passage should not be readily available in English translation.
-A student may substitute native fluency or the equivalent of 3 years of college-level course work in a modern foreign language with grade B or better done within the last 5 years in lieu of the examination in the second modern foreign language.
+A student may substitute the equivalent of 3 years of college-level course work in a modern foreign language with grade B or better done within the last 5 years in lieu of the examination in the second modern foreign language.

 - Except when several students in a field receive the exam simultaneously, a different, previously unused passage will be chosen for each examination.
 The exam has a 2-hour limit; it is not take-home; the student may use a dictionary and their own laptop computer.